 This used to be a town where, after 6 p.m., if you went to Caesars Palace (another venue where Sinatra regularly performed in his heyday), it was always black tie.
 Nobody wore shorts and sandals and T-shirts.

 The places Sinatra hung out were classic, but Sinatra’s resonance extends far beyond these locations.
 He represents a vintage style, a culture that is still embraced by fans today.

-A visit to any monthly meeting of the Las Vegas of the Church of Sinatra will confirm that the culture of the Rat Pack days is alive and well, even in 2015.
+A visit to any monthly meeting of the Las Vegas of the Church of Sinatra will confirm that the culture of the Rat Pack days is alive and well.

 “That’s really the foundation for it – the vintage culture,” says Donny Jacobs, the bishop of the Vegas chapter.
 Jacobs first attended a Church of Sinatra meeting in 1998 in San Francisco and is responsible for creating a branch in Las Vegas.